Anne holford-smith Faia, LEED AP

 Partner

-Anne Holford-Smith brings over 30 years of experience practicing architecture and has been with PBDW since 1992.
+Anne Holford-Smith brings 40 years of experience practicing architecture and preservation, and has been with PBDW since 1992.
 She directed the firm’s award-winning restoration work on the Cooper Union Foundation Building, the New York Appellate Division Courthouse and Green-Wood’s Fort Hamilton Gatehouses.
 Other restoration projects include the cast iron 462 Broadway and the Knox Building.
 Additions to existing buildings include new offices for the Andrew W. Mellon Foundation, and expansion of the Green-Wood Modern Chapel.

 Through a broad range of building types, including additions to and adaptive reuse of existing buildings, pure preservation, and new construction within historic contexts, the common theme of her work is the interplay between new and old, rooted in their unique context.